Troy in Greenwood County, South Carolina — The American South (South Atlantic)

 Erected 1976 by Abbeville District Historical Association, Town of Troy, McCormick County Historical Commission.
 (Marker Number 24-1.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Long Cane Associated Reformed Presbyterian Church (here, next to this marker); a different marker also named Long Canes Massacre (approx. 2.4 miles away); Badwell / Badwell Cemetery (approx. 4.4 miles away); Dorn Mill (approx. 5.2 miles away); Dornís Mill / Dorn Gold Mine (was approx. 5.2 miles away but McCormick County / MACK (approx. 5.2 miles away); Patrick H. Bradley (approx. 5.2 miles away); McCormick Train Station (approx. 5.3 miles away).
+Long Cane Associated Reformed Presbyterian Church (here, next to this marker); a different Long Canes Massacre (approx. 2.4 miles away); Badwell / Badwell Cemetery (approx. 4.4 miles away); Dorn Mill (approx. 5.2 miles away); McCormick County / MACK (approx. 5.2 miles away); Patrick H. Bradley (approx. 5.2 miles away); McCormick Train Station (approx. 5.3 miles away); McCormick County Veterans Monument (approx. 5.3 miles away).
 Touch for a list and map of all markers in Troy.